rockstor/rockstor-doc/share_snap_ops.rst

 To clone a snapshot, see :ref:`clonesnap`.

+.. _snapshots:

 Snapshots
 ---------

-Snapshots are read-only point in time copies of a share.
-They are created instantaneously and take up no extra space when created because of CoW nature of BTRFS filesystem.
-Unlimited number of snapshots can be created for a given share.
+Snapshots are independent instantaneous points in time of a share, and can be read-only.
+They are created instantaneously and take up no extra space when created because of the CoW (Copy On Write) nature of the BTRFS filesystem.
+An unlimited number of snapshots can be created for any given share.

 Create a snapshot
 ^^^^^^^^^^^^^^^^^